Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 	- [ ] `Volunteer` class derived from `Employee`
 		- [ ] An override method
 		- [ ] An additional property
+		- [ ] A method for feeding all of the pets
+		- [ ] A method for giving water to all of the pets
 	- [ ] `Manager` class derived from `Employee`
 		- [ ] An override method
 		- [ ] An additional property
+		- [ ] A method for adopting a pet
 - Your Program class will house your `main` method, and be responsible for reading user input and writing output to the console.

 ## Details